World Cube Association

 The World Cube Association (WCA) is the worldwide non-profit organization that regulates and holds competitions for mechanical puzzles that are operated by twisting groups of pieces, commonly known as twisty puzzles (a subcategory of combination puzzles).
 The most famous of those puzzles is the Rubik's Cube.
-Since the start of the WCA there have been over 11,700 competitions.
 The WCA was founded by Ron van Bruchem of the Netherlands and Tyson Mao of the United States in 2004.
 The goal of the World Cube Association is to have "more competitions in more countries with more people and more fun, under fair and equal conditions."
-In 2017, they started work to become a non-profit organization and on November 20, 2017, the state of California accepted the initial registration of the World Cube Association.
+In 2017, they started work to become a non-profit organization and on 20 November 2017, the state of California accepted the initial registration of the World Cube Association.

 The organization is run by the board members.
 It assigns different teams and committees as well as delegates who can organize official competitions.
 The presence of a delegate is required to make the competition official.
-As of September 2025, over 270,000 people from around the world have participated in WCA competitions and over 15,000 competitions have been held.
+As of August 2026, over 290,000 people from around the world have participated in WCA competitions, and over 17,500 competitions have been held.